m-shayan01/pallas-ui/ui-primitives/input-otp/README.md

 ## Features

 - Four different variants that can be customized
-- Error state styling for each variant
+- Validation state based styling for each variant
-- Support for copy-paste
+- Support for copy-paste and keyboard navigation
 - TypeScript support

 ## Installation